-Welcome to Algorithms!
+Welcome to Design and Analysis of Algorithms!

 What is an Algorithm?

 A possible definition: a step-by-step method for solving a problem.

 An algorithm does not need to be something we run on a computer in the modern sense.
 The notion of an algorithm is much older than that.
 But it does need to be a formal and unambiguous set of instructions.